 - Connect everyday with someone you really, really enjoy!
 Stay connected by phone or online with mates and whānau outside your home.
 It can be good to let off steam with others!
 Make sure your kids are connecting with their mates in the same way too.

-- Look after your wellbeing: And we have plenty of tips on this.
-Head here for them!
+- Look after your wellbeing: And we have plenty of tips on this here at our All Right? website.

 - Create some new family traditions: This is a great time to think about some new positive family habits or traditions you want to adopt.
 These might include: a gratitude round at mealtimes (I’m thankful for … today because…), stories at bedtime or sitting to eat at the table together.
 As a family, you can choose and start these now.